ManmithaPatya/Manmitha-Patya-Portfolio/CritiqueByDesign.md

 Using the control, we can either hit play to look at the changes through the years or we can look at the difference in wages in any particular year.

-The visualization is as follows:
+The visualization is as follows (Hit Play and look at the trends!):

 <div class="flourish-embed flourish-chart" data-src="visualisation/8628881"><script src="https://public.flourish.studio/resources/embed.js"></script></div>